MissingMaps/partners/app/_partner/accenture_2019.md

   - acn*

 tm-projects:
-  - id: 5262
+- id: 5682
-    desc: "On 2018 August 1st, the Ministry of Health has announced the 10th Ebola outbreak in the Democratic Republic of the Congo.
-This task aims to update the inhabited areas and map visible infrastructures in the villages north of Lubero."
+    desc: "Although Thailand has made significant progress in reaching the government's goal of Malaria elimination by 2024, cases are still persistent in the border regions.
+By tracing structures you will help those on the ground to better understand settlement patterns, estimate the number of households in a village, target interventions, and better plan for control operations."

 ---